Request For Quote

 Firewood Stacked Cord Calculator

 We have set up this page to solve a problem.
-You have bought an amount of firewood, you were told the amount of wood you were paying for and getting was to be X amount.
-You get the wood delivered and it is typically dumped in a pile for you to stack.
-The calculation of a random pile to find its volume is well past this sites capability.
-So to reasonably measure the wood it needs to be stacked in a cubic dimension so it can be calculated.
-But when you go to stack the wood it just may not be convenient or possible to do one area that fits the standard dimensions of cordwood.
-Just doing one stack may not work or it may be different in two different piles with different stacked dimensions.
+You have bought an amount of firewood, and you were told the amount of wood you were paying for and getting was to be X amount.
+You get the wood delivered, and it is typically dumped in a pile for you to stack.
+Calculating a random pile to find its volume is well past this site's capability.
+So, to reasonably measure the wood, it needs to be stacked in a cubic dimension so it can be calculated.
+But when you go to stack the wood, it just may not be convenient or possible to do one area that fits the standard dimensions of cordwood.
+Just doing one stack may not work, or it may be different in two different piles with different stacked dimensions.

-We have found a calculator that will convert cubic dimensions of the stack or stacks of wood you have built.
+We have found a calculator that will convert the cubic dimensions of the stack or stacks of wood you have built.
 Measure what size you have in the final stack or stacks.
-Then put the dimensions in of each cube and then total up the blocks.
-The calculator will convert the dimensions to a cubic area and the size is also converted to cubic feet which is the basis of what a cord of firewood that is (128 cubic feet).
+Then, put the dimensions of each cube and total up the blocks.
+The calculator will convert the dimensions to a cubic area, and the size is also converted to cubic feet, which is the basis of what a cord of firewood is (128 cubic feet).
 You get a cord size calculation and a cubic foot calculation.

 One of the ways customers use this is when multiple stacks are made it you do have to do each stack and add the total up.
-For the people like me who had to take remedial math, this is a lot easier than writing the formula out on a spreadsheet.
+For people like me who had to take remedial math, this is a lot easier than writing the formula out on a spreadsheet.
 The math goes like this.
-By definition, cordwood is compactly stacked firewood that is typically stacked 4' wide X 4' high X 8' high.
+By definition, cordwood is compactly stacked firewood, typically stacked 4' wide X 4' high X 8' high.
 The bottom line in the definition is 128 cubic feet.

-So break down the information into blocks so that you can calculate it and find out what the actual quantity of wood you received is.
+So break down the information into blocks so that you can calculate it and find out the quantity of wood you received.

 firewood calculator